ddiefenthaler/websocket-server/documentation/text/threads.md

 The communication between the threads happens through simple queues.

 Select checks for incoming messages on the open connections.
-This can be done using the system call select - todo ref mangpage.
+This can be done using the system call select.
 Another possibility would be the use of libevent.
 All channels with incoming communication get written into a queue to be read by the receive threads.
 For a client this task is not really needed.
 For simplicity it may stay nevertheless.